Everything you need to know about visiting Abu Dhabi in February

 Qasr Al Hosn – found in the centre of Abu Dhabi island.
 Home to Abu Dhabi’s original landmark building the Al Hosn Fort, this is the perfect place to come and take a step back through history during the cool and pleasant winter months, a variety of indoor and outdoor displays.

 Kayak the Mangroves – there’s a couple of superb spots to do this, both close to town.
 Try the Eastern Mangroves (adjacent to the Anantara Hotel), here you can also higher Eco Donut Boats if you’d prefer not to do the padding!
-Or newly opened, kayaking is now available at Jubail Mangrove Park.
+Kayaking is now also available at Jubail Mangrove Park, Reem Island and around the Louvre, Saadiyat Island.

 A city boat tour – A fabulous way to see the city made up of hundreds of islands, there are several departure locations and types of boats, from thrilling speed boats to more sedate traditional dhows to get out on the water and enjoy the fresh winter air.

-Enjoy an evening in the desert – a limited number of tour operators are back taking visitors to the rich golden dunes just outside of the city for a unique and memorable desert experience. expect dune bashing, quad biking and a camel ride before settling into evening entertainment including BBQ dinner and a dance show over shisha and henna painting.
+Enjoy an evening in the desert – most tour operators are again taking visitors to the rich golden dunes just outside of the city for a unique and memorable desert experience. expect dune bashing, quad biking and a camel ride before settling into evening entertainment including BBQ dinner and a dance show over shisha and henna painting.

 Day trips from Abu Dhabi in February